A step-by-step guide to what sells on Amazon during the holidays, and repricing for maximizing profits during the Amazon sales explosion.

 Being an FBA seller is essentially mandatory during the holidays for three reasons:

-3. CUSTOMERS NEED TRUST – THE STAKES ARE HIGH: It’s not just delivery time that matters.
+3. Customers need trust – and the stake are high: It’s not just delivery time that matters.
 Amazon buyers need to know they are going to get the exact item they ordered, in the exact condition they ordered it.
 The trust required is something Amazon buyers only have for Amazon (and by extension: FBA sellers).

 These three things conspire to create a nuclear-level explosion for Fulfillment By Amazon (FBA) sellers.